LorenzoPozzi97/lighthouse/README.md

 - [ ] Mac OS

 ## What you can do
+Here is a list of the metrics that is currenty possible to track with the lighthouse:
+- Model load time
+- Prompt processing time
+- Token generation time

+### Supported quantization formats
-- [x] benchmark GGUF
+- [x] GGUF
-- [ ] bechmark GPTQ
+- [ ] GPTQ
-- [ ] benchmark AWQ
+- [ ] AWQ

 ## Usage
-The lighthouse works in two steps:
+The lighthouse works in three steps:
-- create a bulb 💡 which is were you store the result of your tests
+- decide the parameters of your experiments
+- store the results in your personal database, namely the bulb 💡
 - interrogate the bulb 💡 to create interactive graphs

 Here is a typical interaction with the library to test a modle quantized in gguf format: